GabrielDoNascimentoLeite/Anotacoes/README.md

 - 👋 Hi, I’m @Mob077
-- 👀 I’m interested in ...
+- 👀 I’m interested in several things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+computational thinking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on many things
-- 📫 How to reach me ...
+- 📫 How to reach me @gabriel.nascimento.leite@escola.pr.gov.br

 <!---
 Mob077/Mob077 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.